Why Australia Needs Solar?

 What about my Business then?

-Similar like residential solar systems, businesses can also trade STCs to balance the costs of establishing their systems and make use of feed-in tariffs to reduce their electricity bills and create surplus energy.
+Similar to residential solar systems, businesses can also trade STCs to balance the costs of establishing their systems and make use of feed-in tariffs to reduce their electricity bills and create surplus energy.